-Progress made towards achieving the College's strategic objectives via the operational objectives for 2018/19 is as follows:
+Progress made towards achieving the College's strategic objectives via the operational objectives for 2019/20 is as follows:

-- The College recruited 1,737 16-18 students against a contract of 1,904 - Overall student pass rate was 95% - Our students continue to make the expected progress, overall our A Level Value Added for the year is 6 points.
+- The College recruited 1,621 16-18 students against a contract of 1,740 - Overall student pass rate was 97% - Our students continue to make the expected progress, overall our A Level Value Added for the year is 4. - o During the financial year, the college achieved a "good" Ofsted outcome.